pixl8/Preside-Documentation/docs/02.devguides/38.dataexporters/page.md

 ### Adding the export feature to your custom admin grids

-If you are making use of the core object based data grids (i.e. `renderView( view="/admin/datamanager/_objectDataTable",...`), you can add the `allowDataExport` flag to the passed args to allow default export behaviour:
+If you are making use of the core object based data grids (i.e. `renderView( view="/admin/datamanager/_objectDataTable",...`), you can add the `allowDataExport` flag to the passed args to allow default export behaviour.
+The same `args` struct is also used to turn on column picking and saved listing views; see [[customizingdatamanager]].
+For example:

 ```luceescript
 #renderView( view="/admin/datamanager/_objectDataTable", args={